 We recognize the tax benefits from uncertain tax positions only when it is more likely than not, based on the technical merits of the position, that the tax position will be sustained upon examination, including the resolution of any related appeals or litigation.
 The tax benefits recognized in the Consolidated Financial Statements from such a position are measured as the largest benefit that is more likely than not to be realized upon ultimate resolution.
 We recognize interest and penalties related to uncertain tax positions in operating expense.

-See Note 5 "Income Taxes" for more information on our income taxes, including discussion of the Tax Cuts and Jobs Act of 2017.
+See Note 5 "Income Taxes" for further information on our income taxes.

 Concentration of Credit Risk and Off Balance Sheet Arrangements